cosmicrays/hermes/INSTALL.md

 where `$HOME/jupyter-work` is any directory on the host in which notebooks and files can be stored permanently, after the container is stopped and removed.
 It is linked to the `work` folder within the container.

+Jupyter can be accessed through a web browser following a link given in the output of the previous command (such as `http://127.0.0.1:8888/lab?token=b680...`).